-In 1998, Government of India has passed the Digital Millennium Copyright Act, which updates copyright laws to address the realities of Digital Technology.
+In 1998, the Government of India has passed the Digital Millennium Copyright Act, which updates copyright laws to address the realities of Digital Technology.
 With the growth of Technology and more particularly digitization, the entire world has always recognized the need for a Digital Copyright Law.
 Therefore, the existing Copyright law has evolved, as the trend of maintaining records in the form of Digital data clearly requires protection a need felt all around the world.

 DIGITAL TECHNOLOGY AND COPYRIGHT ISSUES:

 The advancement in technology posed new challenges to the existing copyright laws, as the law was initially developed in the regime of print media that slowly brought under its protective shelter creative works, paintings, drawings, sculptures, which later expanded to photography and cinema as well.
-These age old legislations and their core concepts in copyright law had to be revisited, so as to make digital societal record progress.
+These age-old legislations and their core concepts in copyright law had to be revisited, so as to make digital societal record progress.
 The technological copiers or recorders make the digital data easily available, which could lead to exploitation of the work vis a vis a free flow of information in society, as the moment this digital record is placed in the public domain on the internet the author loses all control.

 The latest Copyright (Amendment) Act 2012: